Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 2. Select the 3D Graphics - Grid page.

-3. Change Size: to 2 in the Show grid points: field.
+3. Change Size to 2 in the Show grid points field.

 5. Click Apply.

-6. Return to the 3D Graphics window.
+6. Return to the 3D Graphics window to view your changes.

 MEO_West Grid Points Only